Answer by John Mackay

 Dwarf Willow (Salix Herbacea) has appeared and is the first willow to occupy Surtsey.

-There is one last statement we can add to this: all creatures got off the ark with limited populations after the flood, i.e. a minimum of 2, or a maximum of 6. (see Genesis 8 & 9) They de-boated onto a world where large jungles forests etc. were yet to re-establish, so apart from erosional canyons, rivers, plus newly forming or uprising mountains and seas to cross, there wasn’t much to hinder them.
-Since God instructed Noah to wait several months after the waters began to recede before he unloaded, the ground would still have been moist and covered with freshly sprouted plants for food.
+There is one last statement we can add: all creatures got off the ark with limited populations after the flood, i.e. a minimum of 2, or a maximum of 6. (see Genesis 8 & 9) They emerged onto a world where large jungles forests etc. were yet to re-establish, so apart from erosional canyons, rivers, plus newly forming or uprising mountains and seas to cross, there wasn’t much to hinder them.
+Since God instructed Noah to wait several months after the waters began to recede before he unloaded the animals, the ground would still have been moist and covered with freshly sprouted plants for food.
 As a result of this abundant ground moisture there would also have been no vast tracts of deserts to prevent migration.
 Today’s extremely arid areas such as the Sahara, Arabia, and outback Australia show abundant evidence of having originally been lush with flowing rivers, sustaining quick growing plants such as grasses, herbs and shrubs, and providing plenty of food and shelter to sustain small groups of migrating animals.
 Without either dense jungles or empty deserts migration would be much easier that it is today.

 The one previous climate change that would have brought about such large post-flood changes in sea levels, was the ice that came after the flood and gets a first mention in Job 6.
 Yes, even the Eskimos could have walked to Alaska from Asia, and Aboriginals from India to Australia, along with many otherwise land-bound creatures.
 Follow that with a little global warming, inducing glacial melting followed by sea level rise, and populations became cut off until explorer Captain James Cook in the 1700’s, became the first European to meet many previously unknown (to him) races, and see what are now called ‘indigenous’ species of creatures.